-It may be customary to celebrate Valentine's Day with an upscale dinner, but it's one of the absolute worst nights of the year to eat out.
-You're much better off eating at home, and it gives you the perfect excuse to try out those luxurious dishes you've had your eye on: lobster, steak, you name it.
+Nothing says love quite like a home-cooked meal.
+A Valentine's Day spent at home gives you the perfect excuse to spoil your loved one with luxurious dishes like lobster, steak, or even duck.
 Whether you want to make the ultimate steak, homemade pasta, or a decadent seafood dish, here are 33 recipes to help you show your partner how much you love them.
 Can't find the right one?
 Head over to our Valentine's Day page to find a whole host of other romantic recipes.
 And once you've got the menu planned out, it's time to start thinking about a V-Day dessert.

 Baking a round of brie is one of the best ways to elevate your cheese board.
 In this version, the cheese is topped with fig jam and thyme leaves and wrapped in puff pastry before baking.
 You can also try wrapping the brie up with apple and pear compote or getting rid of the puff pastry and serving it with honey and pistachios.